Random-Palico/web/README.md

 # a small web project

+monster hunter rise fan page or some sort lol